SOLAS-TTRPG/SOLAS/README.md

 ### Inspire
 *Range: 6 Tiles*

-A creature that you choose within range has advantage on their next roll (check, attack, or trick).
+A creature that you choose within range has advantage on their next roll (check, attack, or spell).

 ### Witch Bolt
 ***Concentration***